PsyTeachR/data-skills-v2/docs/16-project.md

 ## Finished

 And you're done!
 I wish that I could adequately convey how impressive what you've just done is.
 I wish that I could show you how amazing your skills are compared to most other psychology undergraduates in the UK and across the world.
-But no-one ever believe me so I'm going to [leave you with this](https://www.tiktok.com/@chelseaparlettpelleriti/video/7016838746108710149?_r=1&_t=8ZtxKOe3sHe)
+But no-one ever believes me so I'll just [leave you with this](https://www.tiktok.com/@chelseaparlettpelleriti/video/7016838746108710149?_r=1&_t=8ZtxKOe3sHe)